kowainik/summoner/README.md

 + Option to include an alternative prelude, if desired.
 The project would then use the [`mixins` technique](https://www.reddit.com/r/haskelltil/comments/9qa366/easy_way_to_replace_default_prelude_with_the/).
 + Whole Hackage-upload checklist support (exhaustive `.cabal` file, PVP versioning, GHC options, conventional meta files).
-+ Support for multiple GHC versions, with thoughtful reflection on project meta, base versions (e.g. `base >= 4.9 && < 4.12`), etc.
++ Support for multiple GHC versions, with thoughtful reflection on project meta, base versions (e.g. `base >= 4.9 && < 4.13`), etc.
 + Ability to create runnable Haskell scripts.
-+ Different license support: MIT, BSD2, BSD3, GPL-2, GPL-3, LGPL-2.1, LGPL-3, AGPL-3, Apache-2.0, MPL-2.0, None (All Rights Reserved license without file).
++ Different license support: MIT, BSD-2-Clause, BSD-3-Clause, GPL-2.0, GPL-3.0, LGPL-2.1, LGPL-3.0, AGPL-3.0, Apache-2.0, MPL-2.0, ISC, None (without file).
 + Creation of the `CHANGELOG.md` file with [PVP versioning policy](https://pvp.haskell.org).
-+ Ability to include any custom files (including `.stylish-haskell.yaml`, `CONTRIBUTING.md`, `CODEOWNERS`, etc.).
++ Ability to include any custom files (including `.stylish-haskell.yaml`, `CONTRIBUTING.md`, `CODEOWNERS`, `FUNDING.yml` etc.).
 + Usage of the `ghc-options` field with sensible defaults.

   If `ghc-options` are not explicitly stated in the configuration file, then the following list of GHC flags is added to all stanzas: